disaster recovery program

-We’re committed to providing and improving shelter for families that have been affected by natural disasters.
+we’re committed to providing and improving shelter for families that have been affected by natural disasters

 Victims of disasters are often left overwhelmed by the scale of the clean-up involved in the wake of bushfires, floods and wild weather.
-Habitat for Humanity South Australia mobilises teams of volunteers, supervised by a Habitat staff member, to step in and provide much-needed practical support, and a lift in spirits, for the affected landowners.
+Habitat for Humanity South Australia mobilises teams of volunteers, supervised by a staff member, to step in and provide much-needed practical support, and a lift in spirits, for the affected landowners.

 At first sight the burnt remains of Tony’s ‘greenhouse’ looked more like an array of stalactites that you would find in a limestone cave.
 Shards of white plastic ‘dripped’ off the structure’s steel frame, the last remnants of a 500 square metres space housing a healthy crop of spinach when the Cudlee Creek bushfire arrived in December 2019.